Customs – International Entry Applications and Appeals

 - Citizens of Sweden (Effective February 1, 2017)

 - Mexican nationals

-Travelers must be pre-approved for the Global Entry program.
+Travelers must be pre-approved for the International Entry program.
 All applicants undergo a rigorous background check and in-person interview before enrollment.

-Most applications for Global Entry program membership are quickly approved.
-However, some applicants may require the assistance of a Global Entry Appeal Lawyer to secure their Global Entry program membership.
-Per the Transportation Security Administration (“TSA”) 3 to 5 percent of the roughly 30,000 monthly applicants that apply for the Pre-Check or Global Entry programs are rejected for various reasons.
+Most applications for International Entry program membership are quickly approved.
+However, some applicants may require the assistance of a International Entry Appeal Lawyer to secure their International Entry program membership.
+Per the Transportation Security Administration (“TSA”) 3 to 5 percent of the roughly 30,000 monthly applicants that apply for the Pre-Check or International Entry programs are rejected for various reasons.
 These reasons, as listed by CBP, include:

 - Provide false or incomplete information on the application

 - Have been convicted of any criminal offense or have pending criminal charges or outstanding warrants (to include driving under the influence)